Bearing Grease Calculator Skip to main content

 Indicate the contamination level (clean, moderate, or severe) and bearing orientation (horizontal or vertical).
 Vertical shafts require more frequent regreasing because grease migrates away from the contact zone under gravity.

-5. Review Recommendations
+5. Review the Screening Result

 Built For